yogthos/clojure-error-message-catalog/README.md

 ### How to submit a new error

-In order to contribute, please check that the error is not already in the catalog, if it is and you need to add / change anything, just send a pull request.
+In order to contribute, please check that the error is not already in the catalog.
+If it is and you need to add / change anything, just send a pull request.

 #### Error file name

-Errors are subitted as markdown files (i.e. `.md`).
+Errors are submitted as markdown files (i.e. `.md`).
 The file name would be very close to the `cause`.

 For example, let's take an exception: